DocisJP/API-CHALLENGE/terraform/README.md

 ## Modifying the Infrastructure

 To modify the infrastructure, update the corresponding Terraform files.
-To change Lambda function code, update the Python files in the `../lambda_functions` directory.
-Terraform will automatically redeploy the functions on the next `terraform apply`.

 For changes to the containerized application, update the Docker image, push it to ECR, and update the ECS task definition in `ecs.tf` with the new image URL.